Ngoni1995/Super_Python/README.md

 # Super_Python
 everything Python
-An odd scrapper using python and creating a csv
+A scrapper using python and creating a csv